techery/OperationActionSubscriber/README.md

 ## Motivation

 ## Introduction
-This library is a helper to show operation execution steps using Janet lib
+This library is a helper to show operation execution steps using `Janet` lib

-  * Library has 3 common interfaces to achive progress/success/error states during execution:
+  * In accordance to the structure of `Janet` library execution, it has 3 common interfaces to handle operation states: `ActionState.Progress, ActionState.Success, ActionState.Error`
-    `ProgressView, SuccessView, ErrorView`
+    It includes states of operation execution they are: in progress - supported by the `ProgressView` inteface, success supported by the `SuccessView` interface and error state - supported by the `ErrorView` interface.
+The library helps to handle all of the above states and show them on the UI impelementation of your choice.
+These interfaces tell you what contract you must perform for operation states to be handled properly.

-  To have a single entry point library has general interface `OperationView` (you can implement it directly if you need)
+  * These 3 interface describe concrete parts of progress of operations and combined, these 3 interfaces make up operation view.
+The developer can make his own realisation as this is an interface, but the library offers it's own common realisation (`CompositeOperationView`) if you wish to you use it.

 Lets walk through common steps to set all up: